-What Can a Handyman Do in Hillsdale, Kansas?
+What Can a Handyman Do Without a License in Hillsdale, Kansas?

 Kansas does not have a single, statewide “general contractor license” for typical handyman/general contracting work; licensing is primarily handled at the city/county level through local contractor/trade licensing and building permits.
 In/near Hillsdale (Miami County), you should expect local registration/permits to control what you can do, and electrical/plumbing/HVAC work generally requires licensed trades (often locally licensed/registered).